 Diagnosis is usually made in the 2nd to 3rd trimester but is possible earlier with short limbs identified during standard 1st trimester dimensional ultrasound.
 Other imaging findings include platyspondyly, irregular metaphyses and rhizomelic shortening of the long bones, as well as bowed femurs in type 1 TD and cloverleaf skull (kleeblattschaedel) in type 2 TD.
 Molecular genetic testing can be used to screen for FGFR3 mutations and definitely diagnose TD.

-Differential diagnoses include homozygous achondroplasia, achondrogenesis (types IA, IB, and II), SADDAN, short rib-polydactyly syndromes, osteogenesis imperfecta type 2, platyspondylic lethal skeletal dysplasias, (see these terms) campomelic dysplasia, and dyssegmental dysplasia Silverman-Handmaker type.
+Differential diagnoses include homozygous achondroplasia, achondrogenesis (types 1A, 1B, and 2), SADDAN, short rib-polydactyly syndromes, osteogenesis imperfecta type 2, platyspondylic lethal skeletal dysplasias, dyssegmental dysplasia Silverman-Handmaker type, and campomelic dysplasia (see these terms).

 Antenatal diagnosis is usually suspected by prenatal ultrasound and can be confirmed by molecular analysis of amniocytes, or by chorionic villus sampling (CVS), or recently by cell free fetal DNA.